zorael/wg_monitor/README.md

 Monitors other peers in a [Wireguard VPN](https://www.wireguard.com) and sends a notification if contact with a peer is lost.

 The main purpose of this is to monitor Internet-connected locations for power outages, using Wireguard handshakes as a way for sites to phone home.
-Each needs an always-on, always-connected computer to act as a Wireguard peer, for which something like a [Raspberry Pi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w) is cheap and more than sufficient.
+Each site needs an always-on, always-connected computer to act as a Wireguard peer, for which something like a [Raspberry Pi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w) is cheap and more than sufficient. ([Cross-compiling may be required.](#cross-compilation))

-In a hub-and-spoke Wireguard configuration, this should be run on the hub server, ideally with an additional instance on (at least) one other geographically disconnected peer to monitor the hub.
+In a hub-and-spoke Wireguard configuration, this should be run on the hub server, with an additional instance on at least one other *geographically disconnected* peer to monitor the hub.
 In other configurations, it can be run on any peer with visibility of other peers, but a secondary instance monitoring the first is recommended in any setup.
+If the hub loses power, it cannot report itself as being lost.

 Peers must have a `PersistentKeepalive` setting in their Wireguard configuration with a value *comfortably lower* than the peer timeout of this program.
-This timeout is **600 seconds** by default, but can be overridden by modifying a configuration file.
+This timeout is **10 minutes** by default.

 Notifications are sent as [**Slack** webhook messages](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks) and/or as short emails via [**Batsign**](https://batsign.me).